 - Phase VI: Reporting and Recommendations

-When you opt for an external Pentesting solution or service provider, the entire Pentesting process requires a collaboration between your organization and the external security testing team.
-The terms of this collaboration are agreed upon in a Pre-engagement phase.
+When you opt for an external pentesting solution or service provider, the entire pentesting process requires collaboration between your organization and the external security testing team.
+The terms of this collaboration are agreed upon in a pre-engagement phase.
 Let us see what it covers.

 This is the stage where the logistics and the rules of engagement of the test are discussed.